 QUESTION: Who will pay me if I am not able to work after the Disability payments run out? (after 26 weeks)

-ANSWER: The No-fault Insurance Company will continue to pay you up to three years from the date of the accident as long as your doctor has said that you are not able to work because of your injury from this accident.
+ANSWER: The No-fault Insurance Company will continue to pay you up to three years from the date of the accident as long as your doctor and the insurance company does not say that you are not able to work because of your injury from this accident and you have not exhausted the no-fault coverage limit, which is a minimum of $50,000.

 QUESTION: What will the No-fault Insurance Company pay if the injuries should result in death?